NikBulatov/MySQL/README.md

 ## Python Scripts brunch

-Examples of code to work with MySQL DB through Pyhton
+Examples of code to work with MySQL DB through Python